zumatande/kerosene/README.md

   2. Add Kerosene to your `repo.ex`:

         defmodule Testapp.Repo do
           use Ecto.Repo, otp_app: :testapp
           use Kerosene, per_page: 2
         end

   3. You can start paginating your queries

         def index(conn, params) do
-    	  {items, kerosene} = Project
+          {products, kerosene} = Product
-          |> Project.active
+            |> Product.active
             |> Repo.paginate(params)

-    	  render(conn, "index.html", projects: kerosene.items, page: kerosene)
+          render(conn, "index.html", products: products, kerosene: kerosene)
         end

   4. Add view helpers to your view

-  		defmodule MyApp.ProjectView do
+        defmodule MyApp.ProductView do
           use MyApp.Web, :view
           import Kerosene.HTML
         end

   5. Generate the links using the view helpers

-  		<%= paginate @conn, @page %>
+        <%= paginate @conn, @kerosene %>

   Note: you can also send in opts for the helper look at the docs for more details

 ## Contributing